 No Change - If you chose this option, wireless security configuration will not change!

 These settings are only for basic wireless parameters.
 For advanced settings, please refer to 4.6 Wireless.

 5. Click the Next button.
-You will then see the Finish page.
+You will then see the Finish page as shown in Figure 3-12.